dubyadud/mkw-ghost-tools/README.md

 # mkw-ghost-tools
 ![AGPL v3 Logo](https://www.gnu.org/graphics/agplv3-155x51.png "This software is licensed under the AGPL v3 License.")

-These are a set of PHP tools that allow downloading of Top 10s and RKGs from Chadsoft, but only Top10s from Wiimmfi, aswell as parsing said data.
+These are a set of PHP files that allow for playing about with various Mario Kart Wii online services, such as Top 10s (RACE), Competitions (also RACE), and ChadSoft's third-party Top10s.
 Documentation is in the `docs` folder for each library.

-##Usage
+## Usage
 Copy the library folder to your app and include:
 - `class.ctgpLeaderboardsIndex.php` for the most recent record data
 - `class.rkgParser.php` for parsing an RKG file